I’m obsessed with how food is named.

 Try to say “baby juice” without smiling.
 It’s hard.

-And yes, the name is already being used on an existing product (further reinforcing the excellence of the name), but I don’t care.
+And yes, the name is already in use on an existing product (further reinforcing its excellence), but I don’t care.
 It’s the perfect replacement name for the worst name for a food in all of human history.